 Ant invasions usually start with a few lone ants striking out to find a food source for the rest of the colony.
-Sometimes if you can see a few lone ants in your house you might be able to stop an invasion before it gets really established in your home.
-Those scout ants mark a scent path to the food and then return to the colony.
-That scent trail leads other worker ants straight to the food source, and the food source is your home.
+If you see a few lone ants in your house you might be able to stop an invasion before it gets well established in your home.
+Those few ants are scouts in search of food.
+When they find it, they mark a scent path to the food and then return to the colony.
+That scent trail leads other worker ants straight to the food source; in this case, your home.

 Identifying the Entry Point

-An ant's scent trail usually becomes first noticed inside a home through a cracked area in a wall or floor.
-It may also be first visible from a baseboard along the floor.
+An ant's scent trail inside a home usually leads from a crack or gap in a wall or floor, and ants are often seen near baseboards along the floor.
 Other entry points might be unsealed holes to the exterior, including plumbing entry points.
-Usually, the trail continues in a fairly straight line towards a food source.
-Often the food source is an area of crumbs or a sticky spill.
+Usually, the trail continues in a fairly straight line toward a food source, such as an area of crumbs or a sticky spill.
 It might also be a pantry, food cabinet, or even a small appliance with food residue.
-Outside scent trails can lead to the same types of items or even dead bugs.
+Outdoor scent trails can lead to the same types of items or even dead bugs.

 Finding the Ant Scent Trail